sking-dev/terraform-certification/7-terraform-state/README.md

 2. Using the `-backend-config` flag + a set of key/value pairs
 3. Using the `-backend-config` flag + a path to a file holding the set of key/value pairs

-Some backend arguments [TODO: which ones?] can be sourced from environment variables.
+Some backend arguments can be sourced from environment variables.

+- _Allegedly, that is - I haven't been able to confirm this in the official documentation set_

 After running `terraform init`, the values are stored in a local file in the `.terraform` directory so **do not** store this directory in source control!